mgxd/ohbm2024/slides.md

 #### *Allow connection slots for previous computed derivatives*

-Previously self contained, but should be a tool where users can manually intervene, or quickly test alternative methods.
+Previously self contained, but should be a tool where users can manually intervene, or test alternative methods.

 ---